HoneyChat HoneyChat

 Memory and context — Some plans limit how much the AI remembers about you.
 Free tiers especially tend to have short memory, which kills the “companion” illusion fast when your AI forgets your name every three days.

-Let me walk through each platform’s actual costs, based on what I paid and what I got.
+I walked through each platform’s actual costs in June 2026, based on what I paid and what I got.
+Order roughly follows market scale (biggest audiences first) rather than my personal preference.

 Character.AI — Free is Great Until It’s Not